Appayya Dīkṣita: The Many Identities of an Early Modern South Indian Intellectual

 Bronner has published on various aspects of Daṇḍin’s text and on the nature of its relation to its main intertext, Bhāmaha’s Ornaments of Poetry (Kāvyālaṃkāra).
 He currently leads a team effort that focuses on the text’s Asia-wide impact.
 This group hopes to explore the Mirror’s modes of dissemination and the reasons for its phenomenal success and to compare the way it fared in different regions and literary cultures.
 The team first met in October 2012 in the form of a preconference at the 41st Annual Conference on South Asia (Madison, Wisconsin) that was co-organized with Charles Hallisey (Harvard University) and Jennifer Clare (Colorado College).
 The team has resumed its work as an intensive research group at the Institute of Advanced Studies in Jerusalem in September 2015, and a large international workshop on this topic, co-organized with Charles Hallisey and David Shulman, took place at the institute in December 2015.
 The group is now working on a large volume on Daṇḍin and his Asia-wide afterlife.
-A special issue dedicated to the group’s work on one specific figure, “condensed speech” (samāsokti), is forthcoming in RSO (Rivista degli studi orientali).
+A special issue dedicated to the group’s work on one specific figure, “condensed speech” (samāsokti), is out in RSO (Rivista degli studi orientali 2017, 90), and Bronner’s contributions can be seen here and here.
 Another publication that emerged from this group and that Bronner coauthored with Helen Creese is forthcoming in the Journal of the American Oriental Society.

 PANDiT: A Prosopographical Database for Indic Texts